-- 'Traditional' frameworks: PPP, TTT, etc. - Responsive teaching approaches: the conflict with traditional frameworks - My research on the influence of coursebook design on 'lesson shapes' - Two new, research-informed, integrated skills frameworks: CAP(E) and TATE - A possible continuum as we develop: deliberate structured planning becomes freer and more responsive with experience and expertise.
+- 'Traditional' structural frameworks: PPP, TTT, etc. - Responsive teaching approaches: the conflict with traditional frameworks - My research on the influence of coursebook design on 'lesson shapes' - Two integrated skills frameworks: CAP(E) and TATE - A possible continuum as we develop: deliberate structured planning becomes freer and more responsive with experience and expertise... but context and learner needs will always be key considerations in our choice of approach.